Serpens66/Anno-1800-Mods/README.md

 Mods I still need to check and fix for that version are:
 - Attainments by Research
 - Balanced Trading
-- zzBlueprints (no longer maintend, just for reference.
+- zzBlueprints (no longer maintained, just for reference.
 Use "Stamps Single Buildings" instead)

 How to Download
 -